 With my ever-growing collection of photography and videography equipment – including cameras, tripods and even ladders – I needed a vehicle that was both easy to load and could transport all of this safely, and the Proace City does that job extremely well.
 See the video below.

-11th October 2021: how I became a Proace City owner
+11th October 2021: becoming a Proace City owner

 For years I carted all my photographic gear around in the back of estate cars.
 The daily grind of folding the rear seats flat and cramming everything in was monotonous but seemed to do the trick well enough.